Subscribe to this blog by entering your email in the right sidebar>>>>>

 Since it wasn’t legal to go into town, I did the next best thing and painted it from across Coyote Slough.
 This greatly limited what I could do with the composition, but had to go with what was practical.
 It would have been nicer to paint right in the town for a better composition, but I wasn’t interested in getting caught by the feds!

 On painting day, rode my bike the over two miles on the dirt levy trail to the viewpoint.
 They recently built some informational displays and a park bench, which came in handy.
 To keep light weight, I took my mini Open Box M pochade box and just sat on the bench and painted.
 Not another soul was seen the entire time I was there.
 It was really windy, and had to constantly monitor my materials to make sure they didn’t blow into the slough!

-How great it was to be way out in the marshlands with only the sounds of the tide going out and an occasional waterfowl winging by!
+summer writing camp for middle school How great it was to be way out in the marshlands with only the sounds of the tide going out and an occasional waterfowl winging by!
 I probably spent as much time just sitting there soaking the environment as painting!